GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/marketing/index.md

 ### How Boosts Work

-When you boost your game, depending on the Boost you selected, your game will have:
+When you boost your game, depending on the Boost you selected, your game will:

 * Appear as a highlighted, **promoted game on gd.games**, making it more visible to players browsing the platform and other game creators on the GDevelop "Play" tab.
 * Be featured in ads run by GDevelop on platforms like **TikTok and other social media channels**.